WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 ``down-volumes``  Removes  AIDA's containers and volumes

-``add-credentials`` Lets  you  add  credentials to connect to an OpenMetric server (such as the IBM Workload Automation engine)
+``add-credentials`` Lets  you  add  credentials to connect to a Workload Automation engine

 ``update-credentials`` Lets  you update previously  added  credentials